My name is Patricia and I am an experienced Psychotherapist and Hypnotherapist working in private practice from my home

 If your area of concern is not mentioned, please telephone for a no obligation chat to discuss if it is something I will be able to help you with.

 About Counselling & Psychotherapy

 I am an integrative therapist which means I do not adhere to one approach but use a variety of modalities that best suit you, the client.
 Therapy is as individual as you are.
 It is a working relationship between client and therapist and I will help guide you through the barriers and difficulties that are preventing you from achieving your goals and living the life you want.

-It can be short or long term and this does not need to be decided on at the start of therapy but it important to understand that the greatest benefits are found with clients willing commit to working together in regular sessions.
+It can be short or long term and this does not need to be decided on at the start of therapy but it is important to understand that the greatest benefits are found with clients willing to commit to working together in regular sessions.

 Some people find that simply having someone to talk to and tell their story is all they need, whilst others wish to explore deeper issues from their past that are impacting on their present and preventing them from moving forward.
-During our time together we will check in with each other as we go to see how you are feeling about continuing with your sessions.
+During our time together we will check in with each other as we go to see how you are feeling about or work together.
 You are at the centre of this and it will be your decision when you decide to end.
 However, it is important to be aware that therapy can be difficult at times and overcoming those difficulties allows for breakthroughs and growth.
 It can be tempting to retreat from therapy when the going gets tough but perseverance brings great rewards.

 What is Psychotherapy as opposed to Counselling?